-Our conference of Spatial Knowledge and Information Canada will be held February 7-9, 2014 in Banff, Alberta.
+Our conference of Spatial Knowledge and Information Canada will be held February 27-March 1, 2015 in Banff, Alberta.

 Spatial Knowledge and Information Canada brings together researchers of GIS and the geoweb who live and work in Canada.
 We invite researchers who are involved in fields such as:

 - Participatory GIS

 - Planning Support Systems and landuse planning